Openning07/MPADA/README.md

 #### Notes
  - $YOUR_DATA_DIR$ : The directory you put *images* of the AVA benchmark.
  - $YOUR_CHECKPOINT_DIR$ : The directory you save the *checkpoint* files of the models.
+ - Result might not be reproduced due to several factors: different version of cv2, different CUDA version, different split of training/test.

 ## Citation
 Please cite the following paper if you use this repository in your reseach.